verse-lab/toychain/README.md

 A Coq implementation of a minimalistic blockchain-based consensus protocol.

-These source files are for the manuscript "Mechanising Blockchain Consensus" by George Pirlea and Ilya Sergey, accepted for publication at The 7th ACM SIGPLAN International Conference on Certified Programs and Proofs (CPP 2018).
+These source files are for the paper "Mechanising Blockchain Consensus" by George Pirlea and Ilya Sergey, accepted for publication at the 7th ACM SIGPLAN International Conference on Certified Programs and Proofs (CPP 2018).

 ## Building the Project